xpmethod/xpmethod.github.io/lab-culture.md

 other voices to be heard means also moderating one's own.
 Be aware of the strength and the reach of your voice.
 Soliloquies should be punctured by moments of quietude and reflection, giving time and space to those hesitant to join in the discussion.
-Watch for queues of others trying to speak but being interrupted or denied the opportunity.
+Watch for cues of others trying to speak but being interrupted or denied the opportunity.

 4. Peer Learning---avoid long explanations and pontificating.
 We want to